 50. The Lawn

 With its front-row seats to Batu Bolong’s world-famous waves, a shimmering infinity pool nudging the black sands and crowds of beautiful people lounging beneath boho umbrellas, oceanfront grazing doesn’t get much better than at The Lawn – and that’s before we’ve even mentioned the food.
-The menu at this ultra-chill beach club is all about sharing and gourmet nibbling, from the sweetcorn and manchego fritters and zucchini arancini, to chicken wings and salt and pepper squid – you could happily munch your way through the entire menu here while lapping up the laid-back, island vibes.
+The menu at this ultra-chill beach club is all about sharing and gourmet nibbling, from the taro, purple potato and sweet potato chips with guacamole and salsa roja dips, to lobster karaage and crab cavatelli – you could happily munch your way through the entire menu here while lapping up the laid-back, island vibes.
 And with a stylish list of infused cocktails to wash it all down, the grass really is greener at The Lawn – especially when golden hour comes around.
 Top tip: swing by on a Friday night for one of the best beachside parties in town.

 51. Times Beach Warung

 Toes-in-the-sand vibes meet sublime food and cocktails at Times Beach Warung – Canggu’s open-air oceanfront perch by the same peeps who gave us The Lawn.
-By day, graze on yummy brekkie and brunch staples (avo on toast and Acai bowls, we’re lookin’ at you), and by night, swap and share the beach snacks and bites alongside a few rounds of cold beers and shaken or stirred signatures.
+By day, graze on yummy brekkie and brunch staples (smashed avo on multi-seed toast and Acai bowls, we’re lookin’ at you), and by night, swap and share the beach snacks and bites alongside a few rounds of cold beers and shaken or stirred signatures.
 Unsurprisingly so, golden hour is when the good times really ramp up at this shabby-chic seaside destination…